 3. It’s portable

 I love that the Maker is portable.
 T is a part of a few different extracurricular activities and the kids are always crafting.
-We can take the Cricut Maker with us on the go to club meetings.
+We can take the Maker with us on the go to club meetings.
 Packing it in its machine tote makes traveling with it so easy.

 4. The Cricut Maker is the best all-in-one crafting machine.

-We’ve made more projects with our Cricut Maker than I can count.
+We’ve made more projects with than I can count.
 From paper crafts to bookmarks to custom onesies, we’ve probably made it.
 I love that the Cricut Maker can cut so many different materials and make an endless number of projects.
 It gives Tatiana and I the freedom to try and create anything our minds can imagine.